mochi-hpc/mochi-remi/README.md

 command:

 ```
-spack install remi
+spack install mochi-remi
 ```

 REMI depends on [Thallium](https://xgitlab.cels.anl.gov/sds/thallium/), which Spack will install (if needed) along with Thallium's own dependencies.
+It also depends on Bedrock, unless the `bedrock` variant is disable when installing with Spack (i.e. passing `~bedrock` to the above command).

 ### Overview